martyLY/CoT2G-F/README.md

 - `csc`, `grammer`: whether to calculate and save the csc score and grammeratility value to `generate_file_name`.

 ## Usage
-If you want to increase the amount of spike protein training or migrate our work to other other proteins, you just need to go through the following three steps:
+If you want to increase the amount of spike protein training or migrate our work to other proteins, you just need to go through the following three steps:

 ### Tokenizer